oaleynik/nwjs-autoupdater/README.md

 3) Install rsrc `go get github.com/akavel/rsrc`
 4) Clone this repo
 5) Go to src/nwjs-autoupdater and edit `nwjs-autoupdater.exe.manifest` as you like.
 WARNING: don't touch the `requestedExecutionLevel` value.
-6) Execute `rsrc -manifest nwjs-autoupdater.exe.manifest -ico <path to your icon> -o nwjs-autoupdater.syso` to generate a .syso file with specified resources embedded
+6) Execute `rsrc -manifest nwjs-autoupdater.exe.manifest -ico <path to your icon> -o nwjs-autoupdater.syso` to generate a .syso file with specified resources embedded and to make it WORK ON WINDOWS.
 7) Execute `glide install` to install dependencies
 8) Go back to the root folder and run `GOPATH=$(pwd) go build nwjs-autoupdater` to build for current platform.
 To build for other platforms use appropriate flags:
 ```